Justin Taylor, MD

 When I meet with patients, it’s my goal that they leave their visit feeling more knowledgeable about and comfortable with their treatment plan than when they walked through the door.
 We’ll spend as much time together as needed to make sure this happens.

-- Awards and Honors: American Society of Clinical Oncology Young Investigator Award (2017); American Society of Hematology Medical Faculty Development Program (2017); Hairy Cell Leukemia Foundation Fellowship Program (2017)
+- American Society of Clinical Oncology Young Investigator Award (2017)

 Taylor J, Xiao W, Abdel-Wahab O. Diagnosis and classification of hematologic malignancies on the basis of genetics.
 Blood.
 2017 Jul 27;130(4):410-423.
 PubMed PMID: 28600336; PubMed Central PMCID: PMC5533199.